igorlovric/Tampermonkey-Philips-InCenter/README.md

 # Philips InCenter PDF Enhancer (Tampermonkey Script)

-This Tampermonkey userscript enhances the built-in PDF viewer on the Philips InCenter platform by adding the following extra buttons:
+This Tampermonkey userscript enhances the built-in PDF viewer on the Philips InCenter platform by unhiding the following extra buttons:

 - **Open File** – Open a local PDF file in the viewer
 - **Print** – Print the currently loaded PDF
 - **Download** – Download the currently loaded PDF
-- **Text** – Toggle text selection mode
+- **Text** – Add text annotations
 - **Draw** – Enable a drawing mode for annotations (freehand)

 ## 🧩 Features